Ningxiang: Tourism

 Ningxiang County's most visited Buddhist temple is Miyin Temple, which was built in Tang dynasty (618–907) in Weishan Township, the county is also known for Puji Temple and Shangliu Temple in Qingshanqiao Town, and Baiyun Temple in Huilong Mountain.

 Huitang Hot Spring is a popular attraction.

-Former Residence of Liu Shaoqi, Former Residence of Xie Juezai and Former Residence of He Shuheng are well known tourist spots.
+The Former Residence of Liu Shaoqi, Former Residence of Xie Juezai, and Former Residence of He Shuheng are well-known tourist spots.

 Notable people

 Ningxiang County is the birthplace of: